-The History of The Ashby Canal
+History of the Ashby Canal

 The Ashby Canal Association was formed in 1966; born out of concern caused by the canal closures.
 In recent years an isolated section of 1½ miles has been restored at Moira which can be accessed by trail-boats.
-This section includes a new wide beam lock and hosts an annual festival.
+Consequently, this section includes a new wide beam lock and hosts an annual festival.
 Restoration of the abandoned section to link the two sections continues; currently with fundraising for the replacement of Gilwiskaw Aqueduct.

 Photo: Moored boats at Snarestone Wharf on the Ashby Canal by Phil Sharpe.